ESPChong/AI-Receipt-Splitter/README.md

 ## Future Enhancements

+1. Improve bot UI for more accessibility and control
-1. Export split results to PDF or CSV
+2. Export split results to PDF or CSV
-2. Support handwritten receipts
+3. Support handwritten receipts
-3. Integrate with Google Sheets or Splitwise
+4. Integrate with Google Sheets or Splitwise
-4. Detect multiple currencies automatically
+5. Detect multiple currencies automatically